leopedroso45/ViLoW/README.md

 - After installing the tools mentioned above you are ready to run the application and / or contribute to the project.

-- Now you can clone this [repository](https://github.com/leopedroso45/ViLoW) and open it in your favorite editor, I recommend [VSCode](https://code.visualstudio.com/)!  :)
+- Now you can clone this [ViloW Server](https://github.com/leopedroso45/ViLoW), [ViLoW Client](https://github.com/leopedroso45/ViLoW_Client) and open it in your favorite editor, I recommend [VSCode](https://code.visualstudio.com/)!  :)

 ### You need to modify some paths for everything to work properly